-b) The completion of a review regarding construction design management (CDM) of the capital programme and risk analysis on reducing overall risk to the council regarding Health and Safety management legislation on site and implementation of its recommendations.
+b) The completion of a review regarding CDM management of the capital programme and risk analysis on reducing overall risk to the council regarding H&S management legislation on site and implementation of its recommendations.

 c) The addition of an asset manager to the delivery team and their review of the compliance work we undertake and statutory documentation we hold on to our schools and implementation of recommendations to ensure we reduce the risk to the council.